Japan PM Resumes Campaigning After Blast Incident - UrduPoint

 "There was a loud blast sound at the previous speech venue.
 Police are investigating details, but I'd like to apologise for worrying many people and causing them trouble," he said.

-"An election that's important to our country is taking place, and we must work together and follow through on it.

-" He was also due to appear at a stop later Saturday afternoon in Chiba, east of Tokyo.
+"An election that's important to our country is taking place, and we must work together and follow through on it."
+He made a campaign stop later in the day in Chiba, east of Tokyo, despite the incident, which his party's election strategy chairman Hiroshi Moriyama described as an "unforgivable atrocity".

-"That something like this happened in the middle of an election campaign that constitutes the foundation of democracy is regrettable.
-It's an unforgivable atrocity," Hiroshi Moriyama, the ruling Liberal Democratic Party's election strategy chairman, told NHK.

 Security at local campaign events in Japan can be relatively relaxed, in a country with little violent crime and strict gun laws.